Alison Hight

 “‘A Quixotic expedition’: The Welsh Colony at Patagonia as a Four-Nations Approach to Empire,” Britain and the World Conference, Plymouth, UK, June 2022

-“The Semantics of Colonial Governance in Jamaica’s 1860 Constitutional Crisis,” Constitutions and Crises Conference, University of Cambridge, UK, March 2022
+“The Semantics of Colonial Governance in Jamaica’s 1860 Constitutional Crisis,” Constitutions and Crises Conference, University of Cambridge, March 2022

-World,” North American Conference on British Studies, Atlanta, GA, November 2021
+“‘The best kind of Empire’: Imagining National Universities in Britain’s Imperial World,” North American Conference on British Studies, Atlanta, GA, November 2021

-“The Legal, Moral, and Political Discourse of Self-Government in the British Empire, 1840-1950,” American Society for Legal History Summer Research Workshop, Virtual, August 2021
+“Legal, Moral, and Political Discourse of Self-Government in the British Empire, 1840-1950,” American Society for Legal History Summer Research Workshop, August 2021

 “‘Loyalist, but no Subscriber:’ A Four-Nations Approach to Queen Victoria’s Golden Jubilee,” Mid-Atlantic Conference on British Studies, William & Mary, Williamsburg, VA, April 2019